 Bass Edu

-Walking The Bass
+Walking the Bass Line

 I first started playing an acoustic guitar in my band but now find myself working as the custodian of the groove in the bass department, plus keyboards, amplifiers and effects pedals akin to the bridge of the Starship Enterprise.
 What happened?